 There are umbrellas and social distancing markers set up outside of the stores that are open.
 The most popular places to visit seem to be Marceline’s, Lego Store, and World of Disney.
 If the line isn’t very long or there is no line for a store, you can walk right in.
 If there is a line, you just wait in it (social distanced).

 I talked to a CM at World of Disney and they said that if the line there is 40 minutes or longer, they will do the reservation/virtual queue otherwise, you just wait in the line.
+You will look for a sign with a QR code or ask a CM and they will direct you.
 Most stores with two entry/exits had one designated entrance and one designated exit to maintain physical distancing and flow of traffic.

 Procedures for dining

 Same as with stores, you can stand in line for outdoor seating.
 I decided to eat at Uva Bar because there was no line and the outdoor seating didn’t look crowded.
 I loved that they had a Touchless Menu available via QR Code.
 You open your camera, scan the QR code, and click the link that popups which will take you to the website with the menu.
 The server had gloves and masks on.
 She took the drink order and then took my food order.
 Tables were clean and nicely spaced out.